 Calculating the offset needed for a return flight using several online carbon offset calculators yielded as much as three times the difference between the highest and lowest values (Table 1 and Figure 1).
 These variations are the result of differences in methodology.
-For example, incorporating flight length in the calculations and apportioning the take-off and landing load yields a higher value per kilometre for short flights and creates one variable.
-The value selected for the radiative forcing index can also be between two and four and comply with IPCC guidelines, although an RFI of 2.7 is recommended.
+One variable depends on incorporating flight length in the calculations and apportioning the take-off and landing load which yields a higher value per kilometre for short flights.
+Another variable is the value selected for the radiative forcing index which can also be between two and four and comply with IPCC guidelines, although an RFI of 2.7 is recommended.